GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Afterglow modeling

-\vbdone Based on the various considerations in \S\ref{sec:afterglow_wind}, we now fit our afterglow data to calculate the physical parameters discussed at the start of \S\ref{sec:afterglow_model}.
-We assume that the jet is an adiabatic top-hat jet with high initial Lorentz factor, with a line of sight within the opening angle of the top-hat jet.
+\vbdone Based on the various considerations in \S\ref{sec:afterglow_wind}, we now fit our afterglow data to calculate the physical parameters of the outflow.
+The additional parameter $A_\star$ characterizes the density normalization of the wind-type CBM, following the definition from \cite{2000ApJ...536..195C}.
+We assume an adiabatic top-hat jet with a high initial Lorentz factor, observed within the jet opening angle.
+In our modeling, we fix $\chi = 1$, corresponding to efficient particle acceleration.
+As no jet break is detected in the available data, the jet opening angle remains weakly constrained.

-\vbdone \cite{2000ApJ...536..195C} discusses that the properties of such a jet expanding into a wind-type medium depend on five key parameters.
-The first parameter is the isotropic equivalent kinetic energy $E_{K,\mathrm{iso}}$ of the jet, which gets dissipated as radiation when the jet interacts with the CSM.
-The next two parameters are the fractions of the total energy fraction in electrons ($\epsilon_e$) and in magnetic field ($\epsilon_b$).
-Next, we have the electron energy distribution power-law index $p$.
-Lastly, the parameter $A_\star$ is defined from the number density of the wind-type medium evolving as $n(r) = A r^{-2}$, where,

-where $\dot{M}$ is the mass loss rate of the progenitor and $\mathrm{v}_{w}$ is the wind velocity.
-If the progenitor star is a Wolf-Rayet star, the scaled parameter $A_{\star}$ can be defined as,